dbdesign-students-spring2024/6-mongodb-analysis-sophiajiangyi/README.md

   { _id: 1, averageRating: 4.69306309751434 }
 ]
 ```

-We can see that the more beds in an AirBnB, the more likely it is going to have a higher rating.
-This is probably due to the fact that more beds means a bigger house and probably also have a better quality.
+We can see that the more beds there are in an AirBnB, the more likely it is going to have a higher rating.
+This is probably due to the fact that more beds means a bigger house and probably also a better quality.

-AirBnB with one bed have the lower ratings, probably due to the limited space of the room and it's possible that people have to share a common space with other consumers for those rooms.
+AirBnB with one bed have the lower ratings, probably due to the limited space of the room and it's possible that people have to share a common space with other people for those rooms.